 Start Here If You Are Rewatching Bridgerton Season 2

-If you are rewatching Season 2 and only want the spine of the season, start with these five episodes:
+If you are rewatching Season 2 and only want the major spine of Anthony and Kate’s story, these five episodes contain most of the essential turns.

 Keep Going With Bridgerton

-- Bridgerton With Mary & Blake: full podcast archive and show page
+- Bridgerton With Mary & Blake: explore every season, podcast recap, character guide, relationship explainer, ending breakdown, and more

-- Bridgerton Season 1 Guide: Daphne, Simon, and Lady Whistledown’s beginning
+- Bridgerton Season 1 Guide: Daphne, Simon, Lady Whistledown, and the beginning of the Ton

 - Bridgerton Season 3 Guide: Colin, Penelope, Lady Whistledown, Francesca, and Michaela